Arkh42/gitrepo-template/README.md

 ## Building the documentation

 The documentation is built with Sphinx, in the 'docs' folder.
-This way, the user can easily connect the GitHub repository to [ReadTheDocs](https://readthedocs.org/).
+This way, the user can easily connect the GitHub repository to [Read the Docs](https://readthedocs.org/).
 The following features have been set:

 - build and source folders are separated;